 It is anticipated that the bill may take a few attempts to pass, and if it does, may pass with major revisions.
 Still, advocates are continuing to push it, and see it as a long term goal.
 The good news is that many other states are pushing their own versions of the law, so the hope is that the surge behind these bills nationally will lead legislators and law enforcement to think differently about solutions to the drug problems.

 If you are arrested for a drug-related crime in Maryland, make sure your criminal defense attorneys understand all the law changes that affect your rights.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss representation from arrest to trial.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss representation from arrest to trial.